 The protection of this interface should be supported according to NDS/IP as specified in TS 33.210 [6] as per VAL-UU protection defined in TS 33.434[4].

-NOTE: NSD/IP is used only when SEAL enabler is supported by the UE.
+NOTE: NDS/IP is used only when SEAL enabler is supported by the UE.

 6.3.3 Solution evaluation

-TBD
+This solution addresses the transport security requirements for MSGin5G-1 interface defined in key issue#1.
+Solution uses the NDS/IP for the data protection over MSGin5G-1 interface as specified in SEAL specification TS 33.434[4].

 6.4 Solution #4: Authentication and Authorization between 5GMSGS Client and MSGin5G server based on AKMA